vvgomes/blog/_posts/2016-03-09-cqrs-and-rest.md

 In CQRS, though, the standard HTTP methods are not flexible enough to represent all possible commands associated to an entity.
 The example above demonstrates that: an existing *order* can be *placed*, *canceled*, or *modified*.
 In traditional REST style, these operations would end up being performed by sending a PUT (or PATCH) request to the *order* resource, which results in not enough context to identify the user intent.

-In the proposed approach however, the point of view is slightly different: instead of modifying the `/orders/{id}` resource, we would "send a new command" using POST with a command URI and a (optinal) request body.
+In the proposed approach however, the point of view is slightly different: instead of modifying the `/orders/{id}` resource, we would "send a new command" using POST with a command URI and a (optional) request body.
 Like this:

 {% highlight bash %}
   POST /orders/de305d54-75b4-431b-adb2-eb6b9e546014/commands/place